nazdravi412/randol_trucking/README.md

 # Randolio: Trucking

 Nazdravi Update: I added functionality to select a route at clock in.
-I also added an ox_lib menu to view routes/return to depot at any time. /routes command to bring this meny up when you need it.
+I also added an ox_lib menu to view routes/return to depot at any time. /routes command to bring this menu up when you need it.
 Otherwise, it will pop up once you deliver a trailer.

 **ESX/QB support with bridge**